Geology of Mercury: Surface features

+Boulders

+Mercury compared to the Moon has a rarity of boulders; about thirty times fewer boulders are found on Mercury than on the Moon.
+An explanation for this rarity is that the lifespan of Mercury's boulders can be less than the life span of boulders on the Moon (around 100 million years).

+Boulders that have been found on Mercury as associated with fresh impact craters that are hundreds of meters in diameter or larger.

 Impact basins and craters

 Craters on Mercury range in diameter from small bowl-shaped craters to multi-ringed impact basins hundreds of kilometers across.
 They appear in all states of degradation, from relatively fresh rayed-craters, to highly degraded crater remnants.
 Mercurian craters differ subtly from Lunar craters – the extent of their ejecta blankets is much smaller, which is a consequence of the 2.5 times stronger surface gravity on Mercury.

-The largest known crater is the enormous Caloris Basin, with a diameter of 1,550 km, A basin of comparable size, tentatively named Skinakas Basin had been postulated from low resolution Earth-based observations of the non-Mariner-imaged hemisphere, but has not been observed in MESSENGER imagery of the corresponding terrain.
+The largest known crater is the enormous Caloris Basin, with a diameter of 1,550 km.
+A basin of comparable size, tentatively named Skinakas Basin had been postulated from low resolution Earth-based observations of the non-Mariner-imaged hemisphere, but has not been observed in MESSENGER imagery of the corresponding terrain.
 The impact which created the Caloris Basin was so powerful that its effects are seen on a global scale.
 It caused lava eruptions and left a concentric ring over 2 km tall surrounding the impact crater.
 At the antipode of the Caloris Basin lies a large region of unusual, hilly and furrowed terrain, sometimes called "Weird Terrain".
 The favoured hypothesis for the origin of this geomorphologic unit is that shock waves generated during the impact traveled around the planet, and when they converged at the basin's antipode (180 degrees away) the high stresses were capable of fracturing the surface.
 A much less favoured idea was that this terrain formed as a result of the convergence of ejecta at this basin's antipode.
 Furthermore, the formation of the Caloris Basin appears to have produced a shallow depression concentric around the basin, which was later filled by the smooth plains (see below).

-Overall about 15 impact basins have been identified on the imaged part of Mercury.
 Other notable basins include the 400 km wide, multi-ring, Tolstoj Basin which has an ejecta blanket extending up to 500 km from its rim, and its floor has been filled by smooth plains materials.
 Beethoven Basin also has a similar-sized ejecta blanket and a 625 km diameter rim.
+These were originally imaged by Mariner 10.
+Another large basin later imaged by MESSENGER is Rembrandt, which is the second-largest basin after Caloris.

 As on the Moon, fresh craters on Mercury show prominent bright ray systems.
 These are made by ejected debris, which tend to be brighter while they remain relatively fresh because of a lesser amount of space weathering than the surrounding older terrain.